Liliaceae

-The family evolved approximately 68 million years ago during the Late Cretaceous to Early Paleogene epochs.
 Liliaceae are widely distributed, mainly in temperate regions of the Northern Hemisphere and the flowers are insect pollinated.
-Many Liliaceae are important ornamental plants, widely grown for their attractive flowers and involved in a major floriculture of cut flowers and dry bulbs.
+Most of their genera, Lilium in particular, face considerable herbivory pressure from deer in some areas, both wild and domestic.
+Many Liliaceae are important ornamental plants, grown for their attractive flowers and involved in a major floriculture of cut flowers and dry bulbs.
 Some species are poisonous if eaten and can have adverse health effects in humans and household pets.

-A number of Liliaceae genera are popular cultivated plants in private and public spaces.
-Lilies and tulips in particular have had considerable symbolic and decorative value, and appear frequently in paintings and the decorative arts.
-They are also an economically important product.
-Most of their genera, Lilium in particular, face considerable herbivory pressure from deer in some areas, both wild and domestic.
+Some species have been used as famine food.
+Lilies and tulips have symbolic and decorative value, appearing frequently in paintings and the decorative arts.

 Description

+The Liliaceae are characterised as monocotyledonous, perennial, herbaceous, bulbous (or rhizomatous in the case of Medeoleae) flowering plants with simple trichomes (root hairs) and contractile roots.

-The diversity of characteristics complicates any description of the Liliaceae morphology, and confused taxonomic classification for centuries.
-The diversity is also of considerable evolutionary significance, as some members emerged from shaded areas and adapted to a more open environment (see Evolution).
+The diversity of characteristics complicates any description of the family's morphology, having confused taxonomic classification for centuries.
+The diversity is also of considerable evolutionary significance, as some members emerged from shaded areas and adapted to a more open environment.